nikitavoloboev/data/databases/blockchain/ethereum.md

 - [teEther](https://github.com/nescio007/teether) - Analysis and automatic exploitation framework for Ethereum smart contracts.
 - [beth.sh](https://github.com/th4s/beth) - CLI for Ethereum with a focus on portability.
 - [Slashing Proofs](https://github.com/michaelsproul/slashing-proofs) - Formal proofs about Ethereum slashing protection strategies.
+- [Lua Cash](https://www.lua.cash/) - Issue a token in 1 click.
+Your custom ERC20 on Polygon in less than a minute, <$0.1 in fees.